Why is Casey special?

 These plants belong to the same group as seaweeds.
 They are found in the nutrient rich areas around penguin colonies.
 Terrestrial algae thrive in the salty coastal areas where mosses and lichens cannot grow.
 Prasiola crispa (a species of terrestrial alga) grows as a green mat and looks like sea lettuce.

-Snow algae are similar to the algae that cause blooms in river and marine systems.
-They are colonies of microscopic algae, which reproduce rapidly in the snow when nutrient and temperature conditions are right.
+Snow algae are colonies of microscopic algae, like those that cause blooms in river and marine systems.
+They reproduce rapidly in the snow when nutrient and temperature conditions are right.

 What animals are in the Casey ecosystem?